 In 2008, ISQ underwent a transformation of its own.
 When it was formed in 1989 it was intended to be produced "by a volunteer editor and editorial staff," rather than by NISO staff.
 Walt Crawford first served as editor for the publication, but in subsequent years and with NISO's own organizational changes, ISQ was once again managed primarily in-house.
 However, the first issue of 2008 (volume 20, number 1) was published with a new look, with Todd Carpenter, NISO's Managing Director, providing leadership as Publisher to the magazine, a newly recruited editorial board, and with a broader charge.
 ISQ now serves not only as a means to inform the information community of NISO work, but also provides NISO members and the community with contributed articles that look more broadly at emerging trends, new topics, ongoing efforts, and other groups that impact standards development, both within NISO and in related areas.

 In 2009, ISQ was further refined in response to reader feedback with a brand-new design and with Cynthia Hodgson, a long-time NISO consultant, serving in the primary role of Managing Editor.
 At this time, the NISO ISQ website was also updated to include online tables of contents, and access to all the article links online.

 In 2011, NISO began to offer the electronic version of ISQ in open access to the public.
 Previoiusly, it was only available to NISO members and subscribers.
 The print edition is still available by subscription and a print-on-demand option is available to those who want only a particular issue in print format.

-All back issues of the ISQ magazine, ISQ newsletter, Voice of Z39, and Z39 News are being converted to digital format and made available in open access.
+Most back issues of the ISQ magazine, ISQ newsletter, Voice of Z39, and Z39 News are now available in open access.
 Check the ISQ Archives page for availability of the backfile.

 Todd Carpenter, Executive Director, National Information Standards Organization